Montana-Media-Arts/webDesignFall2024/_docs/topic-06/05-form-input/01-page.md

 <div class="divider-heading"></div>

-The **input element** is used to collect data from users.
-This is an element that you use often as a web developer.
-Data collected by this element is sent the server as a collection in the form element.
-This element can also be accessed through client-side JavaScript, which is performed on the user's computer which helps with performance.
+The **input element** collects data from users.
+As a web developer, you use this element often.
+The data collected by this element is sent to the server as a collection in the form element.
+This element can also be accessed through client-side JavaScript and performed on the user's computer, which helps with performance.